Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Sanaton Association London

 The association organises festivals like Kali Puja, Durga Puja, Saraswati Puja, and Poush Parbon.
-Several events, like the Bengali New Year celebration and a day trip to Broadstairs Beach, are also arranged.
+Several events have also been arranged, like the Bengali New Year celebration and a day trip to Broadstairs Beach.

 • Location: Mayfair Venue, 1078-1082 High Road, Romford, RM6 4BD